-04-02 Page 14 55 Environmental Review Initial Study 4 Significant Or Potentially Significant Impact Less than Significant with Mitigation Incorporation Less than Significant Or No Impact Not Applicable azards and Hazardous Materials Does the project have the potential to: 1.
-Create a significant hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels?
-X zardous materials beyond household chemic canthazard to the environment. cals and n naterials will l be used, posing no 2.
-Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
-X
+04-02 Page 1 55 Environmental Review Initial Study 4 Significant Or Potentially Significant Impact Less thin Significant with Mitigation Incorporation Less than significant Or No Impact Not Applicable azards and Hazardous Materials Does the project have the potential to: 1.
+Create a significant hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels? - Х

+No hazardous materials beyond household chemicals and materials will be used: posing no significant hazard to the environment.

-- 3. Create a safety hazard for people residing or working in the project area as a result of dangers from aircraft using a public or private airport located within two miles of the project site? - 4.
+2' Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? Х 3.
+Create a safety hazard for people residing or working in the project area as a result of dangers from aircraft using a public or private airport located within two miles of the project site?
+X 4.
 Expose people to electro-magnetic fields associated with electrical transmission lines?
+X 5.
+Create a potential fire hazard?
 X

-5. Create a potential fire hazard?

-The project design incorporates all applicable fire safety code requirements and will include fire protection devices as required by the local fire agency.
+The project design incorporates all applicable fire safety code requirements and will include fife protection devices as required by the local fire agency.